 The District's franchise tax on unincorporated businesses is imposed on enterprises with gross income over \$12,000.
-The franchise tax was 9.2 percent on January 1, 2016, and was further reduced to 9.0 percent for tax year 2017, beginning on January 1, 2017.
-(The rate will be further reduced to 8.25 percent for tax year 2018).
-The minimum tax payable is \$250.
+The franchise tax has been reduced from 9.2 percent on January 1, 2016 to 8.25 percent for tax year 2018.
+The minimum tax payable is \$250 if gross receipts are less than \$1 million.
 If District gross receipts are greater than \$1 million, the minimum tax payable is \$1,000.
 The tax is payable by the person or persons jointly or severally conducting the unincorporated business.